rieckpil/talks/testing-spring-boot-applications-demystified/slides/content.md

 - Usually transition period, old projects have not time to fix tech debt, let alone test tech debt
 - Browsing through the internet for solutions, you might find test setups that are for JUnit 5
 - you can mix both versions in the same project but not in the same test class
-- Easily import the wrong @Test and you end up wasting one hour because the Sppring context does not work as expected
+- Easily import the wrong @Test and you end up wasting one hour because the Spring context does not work as expected
 - If you keep that in mind, good - small hint and tip

 ## Outlook & Summary